 #8 – Feeling overcrowded?

 Often, a desk alone isn’t enough to keep everything you need in your cubicle organized.
 Remember, having your own space is key to maintaining a clear, focused mind.
 When you have simply too much stuff, consider requesting an additional shelf to store folders, books, and other essential items you don’t need to access daily.
-Freestanding bookshelves, like this desk shelf from LD Products, are great for adding more surface space.
+Freestanding bookshelves, like this organizers, are great for adding more surface space.

 An extra square foot or two can be a godsend when cubicle space is limited, after all!